datacarpentry/organization-genomics/CONTRIBUTING.md

 ## Issues Labels

 What issue labels in this repository mean?
-Think if you can asign one of the below labels to your issue.
+Think if you can assign one of the below labels to your issue.
 This will help maintainers to decide how to act and should result in quicker response to the issues.
-If you don't assign the label to an issue it will be assigned by the maintainers.
+If you don't assign the label to an issue, it will be assigned by the maintainers.

-- **duplicate**  means there is other issue reporting same problem
+- **duplicate**  means there is another issue reporting the same problem
 - **enhancement** improvement to the existing content
 - **help wanted** maintainers invite contributors to tackle this issue
 - **invalid** is not considered an issue by the maintainers